Frequently Asked Questions

 How do I buy tickets?

-You can buy your lottery tickets through our website and smartphone app.
-You can pay by Direct Debit, credit card or debit card.
+You can buy your lottery tickets through our website.
+You can pay by Direct Debit on a monthly, quarterly, half annually or annual basis.

 How long can I play for?

 Following successful registration for play you will continue to be entered into the draw as long as you have monies available against your number(s).
-Remember that the RAF Sports Lottery is open to all serving and retired members of the RAF, so continue to play to make sure you’re in with a chance to win £25,000 worth of prizes each week.
+Remember that the RAF Sports Lottery is open to all serving and retired members of the RAF, so continue to play to make sure you’re in with a chance to win one of our great cash prizes.

 How do I know that I'm in the draw?